polarwinkel/TouchScreenRotate/README.md

 ## other hints

-I created this for my OneMix S1 pocket netbook.
+I initially created this for my OneMix S1 pocket netbook, it also works on my Lenovo Yoga and my Toshiba Portege.

 If you got here maybe you are looking for a driver for a Stylus for your device as well, I found this [Goodix Touchscreen driver from Adya](https://gitlab.com/AdyaAdya/goodix-touchscreen-linux-driver) that is working on my device, thanks for this, Adya!